mlaroy/mikelaroy.ca/src/posts/basic-web-dev-1.md

 On top of being a document, a website can also be enhanced to be interactive, and behave like an application - many services use this approach, such as your banking institution or online stores.
 The browser is the native environment where this interactivity can take place.

 Utimately, our document needs to live on a computer that is accessible from the internet - we refer to this as a _server_.
-Essentially, your document exists on a server that is connected to the internet.
 Luckily, web browsers can also handle files that are just on your computer, and not yet on the internet - this is very handy when it comes to creating our website, before showing it to the world.
 Keep in mind that your computer is not acting like a web server, we are merely accessing the computer's file system.
 More on this topic in a future post.

 ## Getting started